Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Artificial neural network for constitutive law

 \subsection{Data collection and processing}

 In order to generate the data set to train the learning model, we performed MD simulations by deforming the PA12 supercell in different directions with varying strain rates.
 For the purposes of this study, we limit our attention to uniaxial and biaxial tensile deformations, although the presented methodology should be applicable to any deformation mode.
-Using the findings of the preliminary study, Fig.\ref{fig:prelim}, we determined the final stretch limits of the simulation box necessary in each direction.
-Accordingly, we chose the ranges of strain rates in each direction, which are summarized in Table \ref{tbl:rates}.
-In all MD simulations, the supercell is deformed for 10,000 steps with a rate chosen from the prescribed ranges depending on the loading direction.
-Specifically, we chose 15 evenly spaced values from the ranges in Table \ref{tbl:rates} and took their combinations to obtain uniaxial and biaxial loading cases, resulting in 720 different MD simulations each having different final stretches and strain rates.
+Using the findings of the preliminary study, Figure \ref{fig:prelim}, we determined the final stretch limits of the simulation box necessary in each direction and corresponding strain rate ranges, as summarized in Table \ref{tbl:rates}.
+In all simulations, the supercell is deformed for 10,000 steps with a rate chosen from the prescribed ranges depending on the loading direction.
+Specifically, we chose 15 evenly spaced values from the ranges in Table \ref{tbl:rates} and took their combinations to obtain uniaxial and biaxial loading cases, resulting in 720 different MD simulations, each having different final stretches and strain rates.
 Note that the ultimate strains would only be reached at simulations which utilize the maximum strain rates. \\

-Each deformation simulation is run for 5 ps and the Virial stress and the box dimensions are sampled at 50 fs intervals.
+Each deformation simulation is run for 5 ps, and the Virial stress and the box dimensions are sampled at 50 fs intervals.
 Consequently, after running all the 720 simulations, we collected a data set consisting of 72,720 data points.
-Each data point is 12 dimensional, which represents the deformation (6 components) and stress (6 components) states of the PA12 crystal.
+Each data point is 12 dimensional, representing the deformation (6 components) and stress (6 components) states of the PA12 crystal.
 Note that the process described here involves remarkably high strain rates and short simulation times, since it was not computationally feasible to conduct slower simulations and collect a large data set at the same time.